Trans Canada Trail Mile Zero : St. John's Newfoundland

 Railway Coastal Museum Newfoundland.

 After visiting the museum we stepped outside to find the Mile Zero marker for the Trans Canada Trail, which is located just in front of the Railway Coastal Museum.
-At first the placement of this marker didn't make sense to us, as we half expected it to be on the coast of the Atlantic.
-After visiting the museum we were reminded of the trails strong ties to the railway, its location made more sense.
-In anticipation of our hike next year, we located the first Great Trail Pavilion, and took a look at the beginning of the trail that with luck will mark the start of grand adventure for us next year.
+At first, the placement of this marker didn't make sense to us, as we half expected it to be on the coast of the Atlantic.
+After visiting the museum we were reminded of the trail's strong ties to the railway, its location made more sense.
+In anticipation of our hike next year, we located the first Great Trail Pavilion and took a look at the beginning of the trail that with luck will mark the start of a grand adventure for us next year.

 Mile Zero Trans Canada Trail sign Newfoundland.